Krylov Subspace Recycling For Matrix Functions

-However this Krylov subspace is built from a projected operator which is a function of the shift $\sigma$, and thus shift invariance no longer holds, and a practical implementation would require one to build a separate basis for every shift.
-This is one of the main difficulties one encounters when attempting to develop a subspace recycling method for the solution of shifted systems \cite{soodhalter2016block,soodhalter2014krylov}.
+(see e.g, \cite{Soodhalter2020ASO}) this Krylov subspace is built from a projected operator which depends on $\sigma$, and thus shift invariance no longer holds, and a practical implementation would require generation of a separate Krylov subspace for each $\sigma$.
+This has been shown to be one of the main difficulties associated with developing a subspace recycling method for the solution of shifted systems \cite{soodhalter2016block,soodhalter2014krylov}.